MicrosoftDocs/azure-reference-other/studio-module-reference/execute-r-script.md

 ---
-title: "Execute R Script | Microsoft Docs"
+title: "ML Studio (classic): Execute R Script - Azure"
-titleSuffix: ML Studio (classic) - Azure
 description: Learn how to use the Execute R Script module to call and run R code in your experiments. ms.date: 05/06/2019 ms.service: "machine-learning"